Ritesh001-Git/git-cheat-sheet/README.md

 - To push a branch to remote
 - To rename a current branch
 - To merge branch _a into branch_b
+- To abort the current merge
+- To tag the current commit
+- To discard all local commits and changes

 ## 6) Share & Update (Remotes)